fbradyirl/docker-openwrt-build-candyhouse/README.md

 # Overview
 Builds a Docker image which allows you to build the latest OpenWRT for Candyhouse based routers (Cisco Linksys EA4500 / E4200v2 / EA3500 routers).

+To get Docker on your machine, download and install the [Docker Toolbox][1].

 Step 1: Build or pull down the docker image
 -------